On Extended Thermodynamics: From Classical to the Relativistic Regime: On the thermodynamics of relativistic continuous media

-where $dQ$ is that amount of heat entering the volume $V$ and $PdV$, $\mu dN$ have the familiar interpretation as the work done by expanding (contracting) $V$ or adding (substracting) particles.
-For a fluid mixture the first law is modified slightly.
-Here, we introduce $n$- chemical potentials $\mu_{i}$ describing the $n$ different particle species and denote by $N_{i}$ the total number of particle of type $i$ within $V$.
-For such cases the first law in (\ref{F}) is altered by replacing $ \mu dN$ by $\mu_{i} dN_{i}$.
-Since the system within $V$ is considered as been in equilibrium (thermal, mechanical, chemical) the familiar language of equilibrium thermodynamics like reversible , irreversible, quasistatic transformations, extensive, intensive variables etc apply to this system but we should keep in mind that this analysis is local.
+where $dQ$ is that amount of heat entering the volume $V$ and $PdV$, $\mu dN$ have the interpretation as the work done by expanding (contracting) $V$ or adding (subtracting) particles.
+For a fluid mixture, one may introduce $n$-chemical potentials $\mu_{i}$ describing the $n$ different particle species and denote by $N_{i}$ the total number of particle of type $i$ within $V$.
+For such fluids, the first law in (\ref{F}) is obtained by replacing $ \mu dN$ by $ {\sum\limits_{i} \mu_{i} dN_{i}}$.
+Since the system within $V$ is considered as been in equilibrium (thermal, mechanical, chemical) the familiar language of equilibrium thermodynamics like reversible, irreversible, quasistatic transformations, extensive, intensive variables etc. apply to this system but we should keep in mind that these concepts have local character.\\ If an amount of heat $dQ$ is injected reversibly within $V$ then $dQ=TdS$ and for these reversible transformation (\ref{F}) yields the familiar Gibbs relation

-As far as the second law is concerned\footnote{Within the standard equilibrium thermodynamics, the second law deals with the transformation of heat into work and the law is stated either in the Kelvin-Planck or Clausius form (see for instance \cite{Huang}).
-The Clausius inequality allows to introduce the entropy $S$ as a state function that has the property that for any isolated system the entropy $S$ does not decrease in time.
-Within the relativistic domain, we implement the second law by treating the system $V$ as an isolated system.}, it states that the entropy $S=sV$ within $V$ should not be decreasing as it is transported forward in time along the flow lines, provided fluxes\footnote{Absence of fluxes of entropy across $\partial V$ models $V$ as an isolated system and the non decreasing of $S=sV$ as it is transported across the flow lines is a manifestation of the second law.} of entropy across the boundary of $V$ are absent.
-This in turn requires: